 A good way of illustrating this is to form groups of key activities according to where they have to be provided.
 The first group consists of activities that have to be provided within the ring-fenced body.
 This group currently only comprises core activities, namely accepting deposits of retail and small business clients.
+The support of the support o

 The second group is made up of activities that are either excluded or prohibited for ring fenced bodies and can thus only be provided by the non-ring-fenced entity.
-These include the buying and selling, i.e. proprietary trading, of (i) securities, (ii) commodities and (iii) derivatives.
+1074 These include the buying and selling, i.e. proprietary trading, of (i) securities, (ii) commodities and (iii) derivatives.
 It also includes market making services.
 In addition, it includes the underwriting of securities and having exposures to financial institutions that are neither ring-fenced bodies nor building societies.
 Moreover, only the non-ring-fenced entity can have branches and subsidiaries outside the EEA.
+1075